-For purposes of the work of this committee, “public art” is defined as installations of art—permanent or temporary—in public spaces of the University, including the exteriors of buildings, outdoor public areas, or interior public lobbies.
+For purposes of the work of this committee, “public art” is defined as installations of art—permanent or temporary—in public spaces of the university, which include exteriors of buildings, outdoor public areas, or interior public lobbies.
 Although we cannot always clearly separate public art from architectural elements or other exterior elements, the following guidelines will help us define the scope of the committee’s activities.
-In situations of potential overlap, relevant committees and units work cooperatively to resolve questions and develop recommendations.
+In situations of potential overlap, relevant committees and units will work cooperatively to resolve questions and develop recommendations.

 Public art includes:

-- Art works such as decorative tiles or mosaics which are embedded in sidewalks, seatwalls, etc. (e.g., the “Trio” mosaic on the plaza wall west of EECS).
+- Art works such as decorative tiles or mosaics which are embedded in locations such as sidewalks and seat walls;

-- Outdoor utilitarian elements—such as memorial and sculptural benches, nonstandard light fixtures, or drinking fountains—that are unique works of art (e.g., the “Science Benches” on Ingalls Mall).
+- Outdoor utilitarian elements—such as memorial and sculptural benches, nonstandard light fixtures, or drinking fountains—that are unique works of art;

-- Works of art attached to or incorporated into the exterior facades of buildings (e.g., the bas reliefs on various buildings).
+- Works of art attached to or incorporated into the exterior facades of buildings; and

-- Free-standing artifacts that have been in the landscape for a long period of time (e.g., the “Professors’ Monument” southeast of the Hatcher Graduate Library).
+- Free-standing artifacts that have been in the landscape for a long period of time.

 Public art does not include:

 - Functional exterior building features.
-It should be noted, however, that in some situations functional exterior elements might also constitute essentially distinct, if not free-standing, works of public art or may also serve as decorative elements, and in these cases, the committee should be consulted.
+It should be noted, however, that in some situations functional exterior elements might also constitute essentially distinct, if not free-standing, works of public art or may also serve as decorative elements.
+In such cases, the PAConPA should be consulted.

-- Art works displayed inside buildings, which thereby fall under the purview of the unit responsible for the building.
+- Art displayed inside buildings, which thereby fall under the purview of the unit responsible for the building.
 Similarly, art works installed in courtyards that are enclosed within the footprint of a building also fall under the purview of the responsible unit or units.
-An exception to this policy is public lobby spaces, noted above; in such cases the Advisory Committee should be consulted.
-Units are welcome and encouraged to seek advice from the Advisory Committee for significant installations of art in their interior public spaces.
+An exception to this policy is public lobby spaces, noted above.
+In such cases, the PAConPA should be consulted.
+Units are welcome and encouraged to seek advice from the advisory committee for significant installations of art in their interior public spaces.

-- Landscaped features (e.g., gardens, plantings, terrain)—except where undertaken as a form of land art or public art (e.g., the “Wave Field” sculpture on North Campus).
+- Landscaped features—except where undertaken as a form of land art or public art.